corrode/corrode.github.io/content/drafts/async.md

 threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).

 Turns out, computers are pretty good at doing multiple things at once nowadays.

+As an important caveat, threads are not avaible or feasible in all environments, such as embedded systems.
+My context for this article is primarily traditional server-side applications that run on top of operating systems like Linux or Windows.

 Async Rust is likely more memory-efficient than threads, at the cost of complexity and worse ergonomics.
 Even the async book [acknowledges this](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html#async-vs-threads-in-rust):